Tax Straddling – Pay Taxes in 2021 or 2022?

 - The taxpayer can elect to report the taxable gain on the tax return for the year in which the property was sold (2018).
 Please refer to Publication 537 for election rules; -OR-

 - The taxpayer can report the taxable gain on the tax return for the year in which the taxpayer came into possession of the sale proceeds (2019).
 By choosing option B, the taxpayer is granted with a de facto one-year tax deferral on the gains from the sale of the property.
 (See Section 453 of the Tax Code for details).

-Taxpayers should consult with their tax advisors since tax straddling does not apply to all sales, and any gain attributed to debt relief will still have to be recognized in the year of sale.
-Please call us at IPX1031 to discuss tax straddling and other valuable tax-deferral solutions.
-Be sure to consult with your tax advisor to determine if you can take advantage of these valuable tax-deferral methods.
+Taxpayers should consult with their tax advisors since tax straddling does not apply to all sales.
+Gain attributable to debt relief will be recognized in the year of sale.
+Please call us at IPX1031 to discuss tax straddling and other valuable tax deferral solutions.
+Consult with your tax and legal advisors to determine if you can take advantage of these valuable tax-deferral methods.

 Previous tax straddling: